 One thing that has become abundantly clear is that DevOps can mean one thing to one organisation, and something completely different to another.
 It is this ambiguity that sees him delve into the question ‘What is DevOps to you?’ several times a day with different clients.

-With that in mind – James has taken it upon himself to do some digging and shed some light on the mysterious world of DevOps – an attempt to provide some clarity for those looking into the myriad of IT career paths available to them.
+With that in mind – James has taken it upon himself to do some digging and shed some light on the mysterious world of DevOps – an attempt to provide some clarity for those looking into the myriad of IT and tech career paths available to them.

 At this point…we’ll hand you over to James.